Audi 80: Audi 5+5 (Australia)

+The Audi 5+5 name was used in the Australian market for a unique four-door Audi 80, so named as it was fitted with the 2144-cc, five-cylinder engine coupled with a five-speed manual gearbox.
+An automatic option was also offered.
+The 5+5 was marketed in Australia from October 1981 through to 1983.

+Audi 4000S

-It was accompanied on the American market by the 4000S.
+The 4000 5+5 was accompanied on the American market by the 4000S.
 This is a more pedestrian yet well-equipped four-door version with the same engine, originally only coupled to a three-speed automatic.

-After a facelift it was sold in North America in 4000S (1.8-litre) and 4000S/CS quattro (2.2-litre) derivatives, with the S and CS quattros being very similar to the European Audi 90 quattro.
+After a facelift it was sold in North America in 4000S (1.8-litre) and 4000S/CS quattro (2.2-litre) derivatives, with the S and CS quattros corresponding to the European Audi 90 quattro.
 The Audi 4000 quattro debuted in 1984 and was sold in four colors, Black, Alpine White, Tornado Red, and optional Zermatt Silver metallic.
 It came standard with a five-speed manual transmission, brown velour interior, and automatic windows up front and manuals in the rear.
-The early Audi 4000's were very similar to the Audi 80 with the addition of US mandated crash safety bumpers and quad sealed beam headlights.
+The early Audi 4000 models were very similar to the Audi 80 with the addition of USA mandated crash safety bumpers and quad sealed beam headlights.
 The mounting for the safety bumpers intruded into the luggage compartment floor, making for a very irregularly shaped and less useful space.

 The S has a 1.8-litre inline-four-cylinder engine that puts out 76 kW at 5500 rpm.
 The CS quattro has a CIS-E fuel-injected 2.2-litre inline-five cylinder petrol engine (identification code: JT).
 It displaces 2226 cc and was constructed from a grey cast-iron cylinder block, with an aluminium alloy cylinder head, and uses a timing belt-driven single overhead camshaft (SOHC).
 The rated horsepower is 115 hp at 5500 rpm, and the torque is 171 Nm at 3000 rpm.
 The only transmission available on the 4000CS was a five-speed close-ratio manual.